 We provide Adjusted EBITDA, a non-GAAP financial measure that represents our net income (loss) adjusted to exclude; interest and other income (expense), net (which includes foreign exchange gain or loss, foreign exchange forward contracts gain or loss and gain or loss on one-time non-operating transactions); provision or benefit for income taxes; depreciation and amortization; stock-based compensation expense and related payroll taxes; lease impairment related expenses, remeasurement of redeemable convertible preferred stock warrant liability and other items.
-Additionally, we provide Adjusted EBITDA Margin, a non-GAAP financial measure that represents Adjusted EBITDA to net loss, the most directly comparable GAAP financial measure.
+Additionally, we provide Adjusted EBITDA Margin, a non-GAAP financial measure that represents Adjusted EBITDA divided by revenue.
+Below is a reconciliation of Adjusted EBITDA to net loss, the most directly comparable GAAP financial measure.